-Capitalise on the atmospheric weather by exploring the great outdoors on foot this season.
+Wrap up warm and get some fresh air by exploring the great outdoors on foot this season.
 Need a little extra motivation?
-Choose one of our beautiful country walks that end with a cute pub….
-Perfect for a Christmas Day jaunt after a large lunch.
+Choose one of our beautiful country walks that end with a cute pub, perfect for a Sunday walk before a roast…

 Great Deodora Walks that End at Cute Pubs

 Is there any better way to begin a walk than going past the village church, through a field of sheep, and then over a wooden foot bridge?
 Certainly not in Paxford’s neck of the Cotswolds! , along windy paths, among dense trees and beside lazy brooks are yours for the taking.
 The most important part of the walk, and the reason to make it an overnight trip, is The Churchill Arms.
 In fact, forget a walk and a pint – make it a walk and a drink in an idyllic 17th Century Pub-with-rooms.
 You might think that the reason to visit is the atmosphere- window seats, flagstone floors, crackling fire, charming staff- but you’ll just about forget where you are when you taste the food.
 BBC Chef & Owner Nick Deverell-Smith has packed the menu with local suppliers of meat, veg and cheese.
 The Sunday Lunch is your ace in the hole, but don’t overlook pastas such as Cotswold beef fillet, wild mushroom ravioli and creamed spinach.
 For pudding, dive into a comfy bed in one of the two modern, cottage-like rooms upstairs and wake up to old wooden beams above you and modern luxuries around you.
 The Churchill Arms manages to mingle the modern with the old-fashioned excellently: an in-room espresso machine, yet the milk brought in a little bottle.